Enjoy typical Scottish food and drink

 Scottish lunch

-For lunch, you can go to restaurants, pubs or coffee shops on country roads.
-As we spend the first day of our stay in Inverness with a tour of the area, we stop at one of the coffee shops along the route.
-Scottish highland cattle graze in the pasture.
-A doe greets us curiously from its paddock, and geese chatter excitedly, when they see us coming.
+For lunch, restaurants, pubs or coffee shops along country roads are ideal.
+Since we spent the first day of our stay in Inverness with a tour of the surrounding area, we stop at one of the coffee shops along the route.
+Scottish Highland cattle graze in the pasture.
+A doe greets us curiously from her paddock, and geese cackle excitedly when they see us coming.

 Typical Scottish food and drink - salmon rolls with tea